Sage-Bionetworks/DCA-Data-Ingress-Docs/README.md

 ## Local Testing

 The following steps allow you to test/preview the documentation website locally using a Docker container.
-The contents will automatically be updated as you change the Markdown files. **N.B.** Any changes to the `_config.yml` file will not be reflected in the website; you will need to stop the container with Ctrl-C and relaunch it with `docker-compose up`.
+The contents will automatically be updated as you change the Markdown files.

 1. Install Docker and `docker-compose`.